Local Plan Examination: Overview

-A copy of the Inspectors Report into the South Cambridgeshire Local Plan is available to view at South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA between 9am and 5:30pm.
+A copy of the Inspectors Report into the South Cambridgeshire Local Plan was available to view at South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA.

 Following receipt of the Inspectors’ Report the Examinations of both Local Plans have now concluded.
-The South Cambridgeshire Local Plan will be presented to a Cabinet meeting on Monday 24 September 2018 before a final decision on adoption is made at a Council meeting on Thursday 27 September 2018.
+The South Cambridgeshire Local Plan was presented to a Cabinet meeting on 24 September 2018 before a final decision on adoption was made at a Council meeting on 27 September 2018.

 Inspectors Report documents

-- Schedule of Main Modifications recommended by the Inspectors
+- Schedule of Main Modifications [PDF, 1.5MB] recommended by the Inspectors

-Villages: Thriplow – Waterbeach; Appendix 1: Fulbourn, Graveley, Great & Little Abington
+Villages: Thriplow – Waterbeach; Appendix 1: Fulbourn, Graveley, Great and Little Abington [PDF, 8.5MB]

 Previous stages of the Examination